-As I contemplated my jealousy, I began to wonder how much time and energy this woman spent working out.
+As I contemplated my jealousy, I wondered how much time and energy this woman spent working out.

-I don’t know how many times she steps onto a treadmill each week.
+I don’t know how often she steps onto a treadmill each week.
 Maybe she works out every day or multiple times a day.
 I don’t know how many hours she spends toning her body or the calories she carefully counts.

 Are you jealous of your boss’s salary?
 Do you know how many days and nights he spends in the office?